hansen1904/nordic-bank/docs/adr/0003-descision-on-database-technology.md

 ## Pros and Cons of the Options

 ### PostgreSQL
+- **Pros**:
-- Good, because it ensures high data integrity and supports ACID transactions.
+    - Ensures high data integrity and supports ACID transactions.
-- Good, because it delivers excellent performance for complex queries.
+    - Delivers excellent performance for complex queries.
-- Good, because it offers robust security features.
+    - Offers robust security features.
-- Good, because it has a strong community and commercial support.
+    - Strong community and commercial support.
+- **Cons**:
-- Bad, because it may require additional tuning for very high transaction volumes.
+    - Require additional tuning for very high transaction volumes.
-- Bad, because it has a steeper learning curve for developers not familiar with it.
+    - Steeper learning curve for developers not familiar with it.

 ### MySQL
+- **Pros**:
-- Good, because it is widely used and has strong community support.
+    - Widely used and has strong community support.
-- Good, because it is easy to set up and use.
+    - Easy to set up and use.
+- **Cons**:
-- Bad, because it has limited support for complex queries compared to PostgreSQL.
+    - Limited support for complex queries compared to PostgreSQL.
-- Bad, because it may not perform as well under very high transaction volumes.
+    - May not perform as well under very high transaction volumes.

 ### Microsoft SQL Server
+- **Pros**:
-- Good, because it offers strong support for ACID transactions and high performance.
+    - Offers strong support for ACID transactions and high performance.
-- Good, because it integrates well with other Microsoft products.
+    - Integrates well with other Microsoft products.
+- **Cons**:
-- Bad, because it has higher licensing costs compared to open-source options.
+    - Higher licensing costs compared to open-source options.
-- Bad, because it may not be as flexible for scaling in cloud environments.
+    - May not be as flexible for scaling in cloud environments.

 ### MongoDB
+- **Pros**:
-- Good, because it offers high performance for read-heavy operations.
+    - Offers high performance for read-heavy operations.
-- Good, because it is highly scalable for horizontal scaling.
+    - Highly scalable for horizontal scaling.
+- **Cons**:
-- Bad, because it has limited support for ACID transactions.
+    - Limited support for ACID transactions.
-- Bad, because it may not provide the same level of data integrity as relational databases.
+    - May not provide the same level of data integrity as relational databases.